 The starting point for their obedience is their rescue from slavery in Egypt by the LORD.

 His grace and mercy in salvation should inspire them to serve him well and resist profaning his name.

 In Israel’s history there is another reminder of the necessity to offer unblemished sacrifices to the LORD.
 Malachi passes on the word of the LORD instructing the priests and the people not to give second hand polluted offerings (Mal 1:6–10).
 Israel did not learn from Moses or obey the LORD’s word through him.

 In the gospel, Jesus spoke about the giving of two people and shared a helpful point.

 41 And he sat down opposite the treasury and watched the people putting money into the offering box.
 Many rich people put in large sums.
 42 And a poor widow came and put in two small copper coins, which make a penny.
 43 And he called his disciples to him and said to them, “Truly, I say to you, this poor widow has put in more than all those who are contributing to the offering box.
 44 For they all contributed out of their abundance, but she out of her poverty has put in everything she had, all she had to live on.”
 (Mk 12:41–44)

 The cost of our sacrifice to God need not be absolutely great.
 But it has to be pure.

 Whatever we give, it must be of our best, the best of our minds, the best of our hearts.
-Whatever we are most attached to, that we must be prepared to give up, if God demands the sacrifice.
+Whatever we are most attached to, what we consider most precious to us, that is what we must be prepared to give up.